Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Model structures on quiver representations over a quasi-Frobenius ring

 These are very special classes of Reedy categories, hence we decided to preserve the name.
 For the general notion of Reedy categories we refer to \cite{Hir03}.
-We will be interested just in finite free direct (inverse) Reedy categories.
-Example $\ref{fdrc}$ and Proposition $\ref{ffdrc}$ will explain how these categories are related to quivers.
-The adjective $free$ is in fact due to the correspondence with quivers.
+We will be interested just in finite free direct (or inverse) Reedy categories.
+Example~\ref{fdrc} and Proposition~\ref{ffdrc} will explain how these categories are related to quivers.
+The adjective \emph{free} is due in fact to the correspondence with quivers.